Buying a property as Tenants in Common?

 Does a mortgage have to be in joint names?

-There are no automatic survivorship rights.
-If you die without a will, then your beneficial interest in the property passes onto your estate, which will be distributed in accordance with intestate laws.
+There are no automatic survivorship rights for Tenants in Common, meaning your share of the property does not pass to the other owner(s).
+If you die without a will, then your beneficial interest in the property passes onto your estate, which will be distributed according to intestate laws.

 Do you need to sever your tenancy?